kalngyk/palsgraph/README.md

 * numpy>=1.16.1
 * networkx
 * seaborn
-* pybind11~=2.6.1 (if there is no binary/wheel file for your platform and you need to compile from source)
+* pybind11~=2.6.1 (if there is no wheel/binary for your platform and you need to compile from source)

 ## Installation